Studio Lighting 101 | One-day workshop | Saturday 10 June 2017 (spots available)

 Sign-up to this workshop with a friend and save $10 each conditions apply

-Maximum participants: 6 (one spot available)
+Maximum participants: 6 (five spots available)

 Who is this class for?
 Beginners.
 No prior experience is necessary, though completion of Camera Skills five-week course (or equivalent) is recommended.